TheIoTLearningInitiative/MicrosoftInternetOfThings/documentation/MicrosoftAzureIoTSuite.md

 > Tap into the Internet of your things with Azure IoT Suite.
 Azure IoT Suite brings the Internet of your things to life.
 Connect your devices, analyze previously-untapped data, and integrate business systems—and transform your company when you uncover new business models and revenue streams.
 [Azure IoT Suite](https://www.microsoft.com/en/server-cloud/internet-of-things/azure-iot-suite.aspx)

-> IoT solutions transform the oil and gas industry [IoT solutions transform the oil and gas industry](https://www.microsoft.com/en/server-cloud/internet-of-things/industry-solutions.aspx)
+> IoT solutions transform the oil and gas industry.
+Giving cities a lift with IoT solutions.
+Enterprise IoT creates a connected commute.
+Driving automation with IoT solutions.
+[IoT solutions transform the oil and gas industry](https://www.microsoft.com/en/server-cloud/internet-of-things/industry-solutions.aspx)

 > Rely on expert IoT partners.
 Get ready to unleash true business value with the Internet of Things (IoT).
 Whether you’re building your own solution with certified devices, or looking for a complete IoT solution, get connected with a trusted partner that can help tailor the Azure IoT Suite to your industry-specific needs.
 [Partners](https://www.microsoft.com/en/server-cloud/internet-of-things/partners.aspx)